awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 # Viewing association histories<a name="sysman-state-assoc-history"></a>

 You can view all executions for a specific association ID by using the [DescribeAssociationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutions.html) API operation\.
-This operation lets you to see the status, detailed status, results, last execution time, and more information for a State Manager association\.
+Use this operation to see the status, detailed status, results, last execution time, and more information for a State Manager association\.
 State Manager is a capability of AWS Systems Manager\.
 This API operation also includes filters to help you locate associations according to the criteria you specify\.
 For example, you can specify an exact date and time, and use a GREATER\_THAN filter to view executions processed after the specified date and time\.

 If, for example, an association execution failed, you can drill down into the details of a specific execution by using the [DescribeAssociationExecutionTargets](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutionTargets.html) API operation\.
 This operation shows you the resources, such as instance IDs, where the association ran and the various association statuses\.
 You can then see which resource or instance failed to run an association\.
 With the resource ID you can then view the command execution details to see which step in a command failed\.